eddLai/Exoskeleton-Control-Note/opensim.md

 ## Static Optimization(SO)
-muscle activations and muscle forces that satisfy the positions
+muscle activations and muscle forces that satisfy
+- positions, velocities, accelerations, and external forces

 ---
 ## CMC